rubenvilla7/IRONHACK-PROJECTS/README.md

 # PROJECTS

-the IRONHACK DATA ANALYSIS COURSE projects are stored in this repo
+the IRONHACK DATA ANALYSIS COURSE projects are stored in this repo.